 Affiliates: Companies related by common ownership or control.
 They can be financial and nonfinancial companies.
-Discover affiliates include companies with a Discover or DFS name and financial companies such as Diners Club International Ltd., PULSE Network LLC, The Student Loan Corporation, HLC Settlement Services, Inc. and GTC Insurance Agency, Inc.
+Discover affiliates include companies with a Discover or DFS name and financial companies such as Diners Club International Ltd., PULSE Network LLC, The Student Loan Corporation, and GTC Insurance Agency, Inc.

 Browser: An application used for accessing sites or information on a computer network.
 Examples include Internet Explorer, Safari, Chrome, and Firefox.